 - L-citrulline side effects and interactions include potentially causing a dangerous drop in blood pressure, along with other drug interactions.

-According to a paper published in 2016 in the journal Nitric Oxide, there currently is no valid, reliable test available to the public for testing NO levels in the body.
+According to a paper published in 2016 in the journal Nitric Oxide, there currently is no valid, reliable test available to the public for testing nitric oxide levels in the body.
 There are saliva nitric oxide test strips on the market today, but they are “not likely to accurately assess nitric oxide bioavailability,” according to the paper.

 Check with your health care provider before taking a nitric oxide supplement, especially if you are currently pregnant, nursing, being treated for a medical condition, or are taking other medications and or/supplements.